Asymmetric Matters from a Dark First-Order Phase Transition: Dark Matter and Experimental Signatures

-In addition to constraints from direct detection, there are also limits on the self-interaction among dark matter particles from galaxy clusters $\sigma \lesssim 0.2 \, \mbox{cm}^2/{\rm g}$ \cite{Elbert:2016dbb,Bondarenko:2017rfu,Harvey:2018uwf}.
+Although the $\bar{n}'$ is neutral, it should possess a magnetic moment similar to that of the SM neutron.
+This, combined with the $\gamma'$-$\gamma$ kinetic mixing, allows $\bar{n}'$ to scatter off protons in nuclei with a cross section \footnote{Both the dark antineutron charge radius and the possible Higgs portal give subdominant contributions to this scattering.} \al{ \sigma_{\bar{n}'p} \! \approx \! \epsilon^2 e^2 e'^2 F_2^{\bar{n}'2} v^4 \! \frac{m_p^4 m_{\bar{n}'}^2 \! \prn{3m_p^2+2m_p m_{\bar{n}'}+5m_{\bar{n}'}^2}}{6 \pi m_\gamp^4 \prn{m_p+m_{\bar{n}'}}^6}, } where $v$ is the incoming dark matter velocity and $F_2^{n}\approx -1.913$ for the SM neutron.
+The most stringent spin-independent, per-nucleon cross section constraint on dark matter with masses $m_\chi \sim 1 \text{ GeV}$ comes from XENON1T~\cite{Aprile:2019jmx}.
+In particular, for $m_{\bar{n}'} = 1.36\GeV$, the bound on the dark matter-nucleon cross section is $\sigma^{\rm SI} < 7.6 \times 10^{-40} \text{ cm}^2$.
+This bound assumes equal couplings of the dark matter to neutrons and protons, but $\bar{n}'$ only scatters off protons, so the upper limit for $\bar{n}'p$ scattering is slightly larger: \al{ \sigma_{\bar{n}'p} \! < \! \prn{\frac{A}{Z}}^2 \!
+7.6 \! \times \!
+10^{-40} \text{ cm}^2 \approx 4.4 \! \times \!
+10^{-39} \text{ cm}^2. } There are also limits on the self-interaction among dark matter particles from galaxy clusters $\sigma \lesssim 0.2 \, \mbox{cm}^2/{\rm g}$ \cite{Elbert:2016dbb,Bondarenko:2017rfu,Harvey:2018uwf}.
 The neutrons in the SM have an astoundingly large cross section at low energies, $\sigma \approx 4.5 \times 10^{-23} \, \mbox{cm}^2$, much larger than the geometric cross section $\approx 10^{-25} \, \mbox{cm}^2$.
 This is regarded as a consequence of accidental (and unnatural) cancellations in the effective field theory (see, {\it e.g.}\/, \cite{Kaplan:1998tg,Kaplan:1998we,Bedaque:2002mn}) and is not generic.
-According to recent lattice QCD calculations from the HAL QCD collaboration \cite{Inoue:2011ai}, the self-interaction among $n'$ is below the limit for rather heavy dark pions, $m_{\pi'} \gtrsim 0.4 m_{n'}$.\footnote{This is still subject to uncertainties given disagreements with the NPLQCD collaboration \cite{Beane:2012vq,Beane:2013br} (with a possible resolution \cite{Iritani:2018vfn}), and the calculations are in the flavor $SU(3)$ limit.
+According to recent lattice QCD calculations from the HAL QCD collaboration \cite{Inoue:2011ai}, the self-interaction among $\bar{n}'$ is below the limit for rather heavy dark pions, $m_{\pi'} \gtrsim 0.4 m_{\bar{n}'}$.\footnote{This is still subject to uncertainties given disagreements with the NPLQCD collaboration \cite{Beane:2012vq,Beane:2013br} (with a possible resolution \cite{Iritani:2018vfn}), and the calculations are in the flavor $SU(3)$ limit.
 It is also possible that much smaller $m_{\pi'}$ leads to small self-interaction, but it is currently beyond what can be studied on lattice.} Therefore, this scenario prefers $m_{u'}\gtrsim 100$~MeV, which in turn allows for larger dark photon masses since $m_{\gamma'} < m_{\pi'_0}/2$.
 However, it is difficult to have a larger cross section at lower velocities to address the small-scale structure problems as shown with the effective range theory framework \cite{Chu:2019awd}.